Ingo Maurer Uchiwa Wall Lamp

 Manufacturer: Design M, today named: Ingo Maurer GmbH, Kaiserstrasse 47, 80801 München.

-Other versions: Made as a wall lamp (model III) big wall lamp (model IV), floor lamp (model I), table lamp (model II) and some variations.
+Other versions: The Ingo Maurer Uchiwa wall lamp was made as a wall lamp (model III), a big wall lamp (model IV), a floor lamp (model I), a table lamp (model II) and some variations.
 Also several chandeliers were produced.
 Often imitated!

 Uchiwa is the Japanese word for fan and it is a traditional Japanese fan.
 Originally these fans were made from big leaves and animal hair.
 The oldest fans can be seen in the records of ancient China, as well as the wall paintings of Ancient Egypt.